colinl/node-red-contrib-pid/README.md

   * **Enable state** - This is can be used to enable or disable the control (1=enable, 0=disable).
 When disabled the output is set the value defined in the parameter below.
 Enable/disable may be setup either in the configuration of the node or by passing the node a message with **msg.topic** set to `enable` and **msg.payload** set to 1/0 or true/false.

   * **Output power when disabled** - This is the value the output is set to when the loop is disabled.
 It may be setup either in the configuration of the node or by passing the node a message with **msg.topic** set to `disabled_op` and **msg.payload** set to the required floating point value between 0 and 1.

+  * **Bias** - This value will set the bias to which the output is set, between 0 and 1.
+When set to 0.5, the output will be at 50% when the error is 0.

 Status